Khanalpooja/backup-khanalpooja.github.io/about.md

 I'm thrilled you are here!
 My name is Pooja Khanal, I live in the United States but I come from the beautiful and diverse country of Nepal.
 As a Software Engineer, I combine my analytical skills with a deep passion for technology.
 However, beyond my professional life, I am driven by a profound desire for adventure and exploration—both within and around the world.
 This website is where I share the experiences and insights that have shaped me.

-Whether you're here to dive into the latest tech developments, read about remote places, or explore different perspectives through stories, I hope you find something that resonates.
+Whether you're here to dive into the tech pursuits, read about remote places, or explore different perspectives through stories, I hope you find something that resonates.
 Let's journey together, discovering new technologies, places, and ideas along the way.

 ### My Passion for Travel and Writing